lazard9/vue-crud-ldproject/README.md

 - 🔗 Clickable tags: Tags displayed as clickable links that navigate to corresponding filtered views.
 - ♻️ Modular tag component: Reusable tag list component with customizable styles and exclusion logic for special tags (e.g. top, pinned, grid).
 - ⚡ Optimized UX: Capitalized tag titles and conditional rendering of headings based on tag presence.
+- 🧩 Extracted API layer into reusable functions for cleaner separation of concerns and easier backend integration.
+- 📄 Pagination system with flexible `limit` and `postsPerPage` props, supporting filtered views and UI feedback on disabled navigation buttons.

 ---